joelybear/joelybear.github.io/_posts/2020-07-03-july-blood-days-covid-19-update.md

 ### **#3 You must bring a face covering**

 Please bring a face covering with you to the donation session.
 If you attend without a face covering, you will be provided with a mask.
-You will not be permitted to donate without a face covering.
+You will not be permitted to step into the venue without a face covering.
+Whilst you are actually donating, you <i>may</i> be allowed to remove your face covering however it should remain in place at all other times whilst inside the donation venue.

 ### **#4 Social Distancing**